KoenVingerhoets/hello-world-dapp/README.md

 ## Development

 1. Open a shell in the `source` directory and leave it open.
-Run the following commands:
-1.  `npm install`
-1.  `npm run build`
-1.  `develop.sh`.
+1. Run `dev.sh`.
 It will start a server container and a test container.
-1. See the dapp by opening `http://localhost:3000` in a browser.
+1. See the dapp by opening `http://localhost:5001` in a browser.
 1. Whenever you make a change to a JavaScript file (such as `HelloWorld.js`), you need to re-bundle it before you can see the change reflected in the browser.
 Do this by re-running the command `npm run build` and then refresh your browser.

-## Development of Decerver and Hello World tests

-These scripts assuming that Decerver is in the `../decerver` directory.

-1. Run `run-helloworldone.sh` in one window.
-2. Type `npm start` to start Decerver.
-3. Run `run-hellworldtest.sh` in another window.
-4. Type `npm start` to start the tests.

 # Copyright